 Who We AreThe City of Ithaca Water Treatment Plant has been proudly serving the City of Ithaca and a few surrounding areas since 1903.

-Six Mile Creek is more than just a beautiful waterway in our backyards.
+Six Mile Creek: Our WatershedSix Mile Creek is more than just a beautiful waterway in our backyards.
 It is part of the Six Mile Creek watershed, an area that spans 46.5 square miles of mainly forested land.
 Its headwaters begin in the Towns of Caroline and Dryden.
 Learn more about our local watershed.

 Making Your Water Safe to DrinkTo ensure the highest quality possible, the City of Ithaca Water Treatment plant uses a six-step process to treat the water coming in from Six Mile Creek.

-Pre-treatment: Chlorine and coagulating agents are added to the incoming raw water to disinfect and remove impurities.
+- Pre-treatment: Chlorine and coagulating agents are added to the incoming raw water to disinfect and remove impurities.

-Mixing: The water is rapidly mixed to distribute the treatment agents evenly.
+- Mixing: The water is rapidly mixed to distribute the treatment agents evenly.

-Coagulation and Flocculation: The water flows into large basins where chemicals react with impurities in the water (coagulation), causing them to form larger, heavy clumps called "floc" (flocculation.
+- Coagulation and Flocculation: The water flows into large basins where chemicals react with impurities in the water (coagulation), causing them to form larger, heavy clumps called "floc" (flocculation.

-Sedimentation: The flocculated water flows into basins where these heavy clumps fall to the bottom.
+- Sedimentation: The flocculated water flows into basins where these heavy clumps fall to the bottom.

-Filtration: Currently, the water flows through layers of anthracite coal and sand to further remove particulates.
+- Filtration: Currently, the water flows through layers of anthracite coal and sand to further remove particulates.
 However, the facility will soon be upgrading to membrane technology, which is capable of removing even smaller particulate matter.

-Post-treatment: Chlorine is added to prevent bacterial growth in distribution pipes, as well as a corrosion inhibitor that helps protect the distribution pipes.
+- Post-treatment: Chlorine is added to prevent bacterial growth in distribution pipes, as well as a corrosion inhibitor that helps protect the distribution pipes.